Does untreated flat head syndrome cause problems later in life?

 Should you treat your child’s flat head syndrome?

 When weighing up the benefits of a helmet against the impact of leaving flat head syndrome untreated, many parents and professionals remain sceptical.
-However, as the population group affected by the Back to Sleep campaign reaches maturity, so the physical, psychological and practical consequences of leaving nature to take its course become increasingly clear.
+However, as the population group affected by the Back to Sleep campaign reaches maturity, the physical, psychological and practical consequences of leaving nature to take its course becomes increasingly clear.

 Today, more and more parents are opting to go down the helmet route.
 Despite the NHS’s standard ‘wait and see’ advice, we have even seen a rise in the number of medical professionals bringing their own babies in for treatment.
 The advice ‘it’s “only” cosmetic’ may reassure us that there is no underlying disease, but it doesn’t address the psychological and social issues that play such an important role in enabling an individual to integrate into wider society.